 These components are totaled to arrive at the CPT procedure RVU, and then multiplied by the annual conversion factor.

 ASHA members also have access to a 2007 Milliman actuarial report that includes historic charges and reimbursed levels from private health plan carriers.
-For a copy of the report, contact your State Advocate for Reimbursement Network member or purchase the ASHA publication Negotiating Health Care Contracts and Calculating Fees.
+For a copy of the report, contact your State Advocate for Reimbursement Network member.